cameron-martin/speedball/README.md

   - Do some property-based testing where arbitrary dependency graphs are generated and assertions are calculated based on whether they are cyclic or acyclic.
   - Find out why travis is failing on all nodes < 5.0
-* Add code climate, gitter etc.
+* Add code climate etc.
+* Submit PR to micro js.

 ## Contributing